EtherealEngine/etherealengine-docs/docs/developer/typescript/01_gettingStarted/02_hello/05_query.md

 We have defined the Query that will search for our Scene's entity, but we haven't called it yet.

 ## Using our Query
-A Query, when called, will return a array.
+A Query, when called, will return a [JavaScript Generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Iterators_and_Generators#generator_functions).
-This array will contain the list of all entities that match the list of Components that we specified.
+This Generator can be used to access the list of all entities that match the list of Components that we specified.
-Just like any other array, we can iterate through it with a `for` loop.

 This means that we can access as many entities as we want from a single unified place!
 Really powerful.